 Lumbar Packs

-Off the trails, I carry the Arcane Tote Pack for my laptop and other accessories.
+- Off the trails, I carry the Arcane Tote Pack for my laptop and other accessories.
 I love this tote!
 It is minimalist in its styling, featuring tuckaway straps and a shoulder strap that converts to a backpack.
 It also has a 16″ padded laptop sleeve, internal zip pocket, key clip, and large zippered front panel pocket.
-The black color does not show wear and tear, but this tote is also available in sandy gray, and orange.
+I purchased the tote in black as it does not show wear and tear, but it is also available in sandy gray, and orange.
+Currently 50% off!Find your best fit with Osprey’s Packfinder.
+Additionally, check out Osprey Best Sellers.

-Suggested Outdoor Adventures
+Recommended Outdoor Adventures

 One of my favorite places to hike, bike, and otherwise enjoy the outdoors is Marquette, Michigan, in the heart of the Upper Peninsula.
 For more information on outdoor recreation, trail systems, scenic views, great restaurants, culture, and unique lodging options in Marquette, check out my 2026 Adventure Guide: Recreation, Culture, and Food in Marquette, Michigan.